Tree Planting 101 – Know the Basics

 Improper mulching high on the trunk can lead to fungal pathogens, insect damage, and rodent damage.

 no more than 2-4in deep and 1-2in away from the trunk.
 Water the tree with the use of a watering bag or a soaker hose system.
-The water should be delivered over a long period time in order to completely soak the root zone.
+The water should be delivered over a long period of time in order to completely soak the root zone.

 Wellnitz Tree Care Planting

-If the thought of planting trees is daunting, let Wellnitz Tree Care plant trees for you.
+If the thought of planting trees is daunting, let Wellnitz Tree Care plant trees for you*.
 We source all of our trees from local nurseries ensuring the plants are acclimatized properly.
 The best time to plant trees is in the spring and fall, so make sure to let us know early so we can reserve stock!
-Contact us and we will plant a tree for you and for future generations to enjoy!
+Contact us, and we will plant a tree for you and for future generations to enjoy!

 Facebook